Carolwood Pacific Railroad: History

 The railroad featured the Lilly Belle, a 1:8-scale live steam locomotive named after Disney's wife and built by the Walt Disney Studios' machine shop team led by Roger E. Broggie.
 The locomotive's design, chosen by Disney after seeing a smaller locomotive model with the same design at the home of rail historian Gerald M. Best, was based directly on copies of the blueprints for the Central Pacific No. 173, a 4-4-0 steam locomotive rebuilt by the Central Pacific Railroad in 1872.
-The initials for the Carolwood Pacific Railroad, CPRR, matched the initials for the Central Pacific Railroad, one of the railroads that helped complete the first transcontinental railroad in 1869.
+The initials for the Carolwood Pacific Railroad, CPRR, matched the initials for the Central Pacific, one of the railroads that helped complete the first transcontinental railroad in 1869.
 Under Broggie's guidance, Disney helped build several parts for the Lilly Belle, including its smokestack and headlamp.
 Most of the machining was done by Broggie's machine shop team, and the wooden cab was built by Disney personally.
 On December 24, 1949, the Lilly Belle and its tender were first test run on a small loop of track during the studio's Christmas party in front of the staff.
 The tender could carry up to 3.5 gal of water and 10 lb of coal crushed to scale-sized lumps to fuel the locomotive.
 Disney ran the Lilly Belle on the Carolwood Pacific Railroad for the first time on May 7, 1950.

-The CPRR's train cars consisted of six cast-metal, wood-grain-patterned gondolas made by the studio's machine shop.
+The CPRR's train cars consisted of six cast-metal, woodgrain-patterned gondolas made by the studio's machine shop.
 There were also two boxcars, two stock cars, a flatcar, and a caboose made of wood from the studio's prop shop.
 Disney's fascination with miniature models was apparent from the level of detail he applied to the miniature interior of the caboose, which included a calendar hung on the wall, a broom, and a working potbelly stove.
 Except for its frame and trucks, Disney built the entire caboose himself.
 All of the train cars, except for the caboose, were stored in the CPRR's tunnel when not in use.